probmods/probmods2/chapters/14-bayesian-data-analysis.md

 }
 ~~~~

-In the above, we specify prior beliefs about which is the better model.
-Here, we say that we don't have any bias in our prior beliefs: we think each model is equally likely to be better *a priori*.
+We must specify prior beliefs about which is the better model; in this case we say that we don't have any bias in our prior beliefs: each model is equally likely to be better *a priori*.
 We then seek to update our beliefs about which is the better model, by observing `experimentalData`, assuming that it came from `theBetterModel`.
 (If it didn't come from the better model, then the model that wasn't the better model would be the better model, so it's safe to assume the data came from the better model.)

-Let's pretend we ran the "predict the next 10" experiment with 20 particiapnts, and observed the following responses:
+Let's pretend we ran the "predict the next 10" experiment with 20 participants, and observed the following responses:

 <!--